-Title: Pathologist, Department Head
+Title: Pathologist, Head of Pathology and Laboratory Medicine

 Company: The University of Texas MD Anderson Cancer Center